Cauliflower fritters

 The batter for cauliflower fritters

-The batter for cauliflower fritters is where most recipes either succeed or fail.
-Too thick and the batter dominates the cauliflower, turning each fritter into something heavy and doughy.
-Too thin and it doesn’t adhere properly, slides off during cooking, and leaves you with bare cauliflower in a pan of oil.
-The right consistency coats the back of a spoon and clings to the florets without pooling.
+The batter for cauliflower fritters is where most recipes succeed or fail.
+Too thick and it dominates the cauliflower, turning each fritter heavy and doughy.
+Too thin and it slides off during cooking and leaves you with bare cauliflower in a pan of hot oil.
+The right batter coats the back of a spoon and clings to the florets without pooling.

-A basic cauliflower fritters batter uses flour, egg, and a liquid, either water, milk, or beer.
-The egg provides structure and helps the batter set in the hot oil.
-The liquid determines the texture.
-Water gives you a lighter, crispier result.
-Milk gives you something richer and slightly softer.
-Beer adds a yeasty depth and produces the crispiest batter of the three.
-For a straightforward basic cauliflower fritters recipe, water or milk works perfectly and requires nothing you don’t already have.
+A basic cauliflower fritters batter uses flour, egg, and a liquid.
+Water gives you something lighter and crispier.
+Milk gives you a richer, slightly softer result.
+Beer makes the crispiest batter of the three and adds a nice depth.
+For a straightforward basic cauliflower fritters recipe, water or milk is fine and you won’t need anything you don’t already have at home.

 Season the batter well.
-Salt, pepper, and whatever French herbs suit the meal.
-Parsley is the classic choice.
-Thyme works well.
-A pinch of smoked paprika adds warmth without taking over.
+Salt, pepper, and parsley is the classic combination, but you can use and whatever French herbs suit the meal.
+A pinch of curry powder adds a subtle warmth that works really nicely with cauliflower.

 Blanching before battering

-The step that most basic cauliflower fritter recipes skip is blanching the cauliflower before it goes into the batter.
-Raw cauliflower takes longer to cook through than the batter takes to crisp, which means you end up with perfectly golden battered cauliflower fritters that are still firm and slightly raw in the centre.
-Blanching first solves this completely.
+This is the step that most cauliflower fritter recipes leave out, and it just makes more sense to do it.
+Raw cauliflower takes longer to cook through than the batter takes to turn golden, so you end up with perfect-looking fritters that are still firm in the middle.
+So if you blanche the cauliflower first, it fixes this issue completely.

-Two to three minutes in well-salted boiling water, then immediately into cold water to stop the cooking and preserve the colour.
-The cauliflower finishes cooking in the hot oil, and by the time the batter is golden the inside is perfectly tender.
+A few minutes in well-salted boiling water, then straight into cold water to stop the cooking and keep the colour.
+You can finish the cauliflower in the hot oil, and by the time the batter is golden and crisp, the inside is soft, fluffy perfectly tender!

 The right pan for blanching

-For blanching cauliflower florets properly, you need a saucepan wide enough to hold them without crowding and deep enough to keep them submerged.
-I use the Le Creuset 28cm saucepan for this.
-The wide base means the water returns to the boil quickly after the cauliflower goes in, which matters for keeping the blanching time consistent.
-The even heat distribution means every floret cooks at the same rate.
-And the size is right for a full batch of baked cauliflower fritters without having to work in multiple rounds.
+For blanching cauliflower properly you need a saucepan wide enough to hold the florets without crowding and deep enough to keep them submerged.
+The wide base means the water comes back to the boil quickly after the cauliflower goes in, which keeps the blanching time consistent, and the even heat means every floret cooks at the same rate.

 Baked versus fried

-Serve hot, straight from the pan or the oven, when the batter is at its crispiest.
-A simple dipping sauce alongside, either a sharp mustard mayonnaise or a yogurt with lemon and herbs, gives you something to contrast with the richness of the batter.
-A green salad dressed with vinaigrette is all you need to turn this into a proper lunch.
+Serve them straight from the pan while the batter is at its crispiest.
+A yoghurt dip with lemon and herbs alongside works really well and gives you something fresh to contrast with the richness of the fritter.
+A green salad with a good vinaigrette is all you need to turn it into a proper lunch.
+Ad eat them with your hands, not a fork.
+That’s the right way.

 Leave your thoughts